 (cinnamon, nutmeg, and/or ginger seem to be standard) and any available fruit (apples, typically) and heated.
 Over time, mulled cider replaced the beer, though beer wassail may certainly be found and, as the recipes here clearly indicate, various alcohol-based wassail recipes remain popular.
 As fruit juice became more readily-available year-round, juice (especially cranberry) was sometimes added for flavour.

 Be creative.
 In the past, wassail was often served with bits of bread floating in it as well.
 Some of the recipes already posted here include eggs and sherry.
-As near as I can figure, if it's a "mulled heated beverage with spices and stuff thrown in," it can be called wassail.
+As near as I can figure, if it's a "mulled heated beverage with stuff thrown in," it can be called wassail.

 Father Time's Wassail started with a friend's recipe, and with the passing of years, altered slightly:

 - Two-thirds mulled cider OR mulled cider and port.